 "The prime minister has started throwing down the gauntlet," the party member said, asking not to be identified.

-"We've said before, we'll say it again: we don't go for a clash of institutions because in these conditions, Pakistan's people cannot afford to have the country's integrity harmed," Khursheed Shah told reporters.
+However, another top PPP official later played down talk of an imminent showdown: "We've said before, we'll say it again: we don't go for a clash of institutions because in these conditions, Pakistan's people cannot afford to have the country's integrity harmed," Khursheed Shah told reporters.

 Historically, the defense secretary's post has been filled on the recommendation of military chiefs, who often choose allies, usually retired generals.

 "Because this one (Lodhi) is the army's guy, they may consider this an insult," said Hasan Askari Rizvi, an independent political analyst.

 The military, which sets foreign and security policies, drew rare public criticism after U.S. special forces killed Osama bin Laden on Pakistani soil in a raid in May last year, an act seen by many Pakistanis as a violation of their sovereignty.

 Pakistanis rallied behind the military after a November 26 NATO cross-border air attack killed 24 Pakistani soldiers on the frontier with Afghanistan, plunging already troubled ties with Washington to their lowest point in years.

 By going on the offensive, civilian leaders risk inviting the wrath of an army that runs a vast business empire when it is not watching its old rival India or fighting Taliban insurgents.